davek184/nfdb/README.md

 # USB C Daughter/Breakout board for Norbaforce

-EST and over voltage protection.
+ESD and over voltage protection.
 CC1 & CC2 resistors to work with USB-C to C cables.
+[TODO: Models this works with MK1, 2, 3????]

-## JST EH connector (4 pin):
+## JST EH connector (4 pin, 2.5mm pitch):
-TODO: Photo close up
+[TODO: Photo close up]
+Realforce Boards using this connector: [???]

-## JST PH connector (5 pins):
+## JST PH connector (5 pins, 2.0mm pitch):
-TODO: Photo close up
+[TODO: Photo close up]
+Realforce Boards using this connector: [???]

+## Production
+Production files are set up for JLCPCB.
+There were a few postion tweaks for connectors vs what KiCad generates.
+Note there are 3 different versions depending on the connector choosen EH, PH or none (self solder the appropriate one)

 ## BOM